2. Articles

 7 ingredients in shichimi

-• Chili pepper (唐辛子), grounded (the base spice)
+• Chili pepper (唐辛子), ground (the base spice)

 • Sesame seeds (胡麻), black and/or white